 CLOSING REMARKSRob Adams Moderator – Hunt Scanlon Media

-‘Designing a Sustainable Culture Blueprint’ will include leaders from across the field, including: Carolyn Taylor, founder and executive chair at Walking the Talk; Laura Agharkar, global head of diversity, equity and culture at Nasdaq; Obed Louissaint, senior vice president of transformation and culture at IBM; Sarah Garber, chief people officer at Saks Fifth Avenue; Mary Good, chief people officer at Squarespace; Darcy Murray, managing director at Mercuri Urval; Steve Dwyer, senior vice president, consulting at Teamalytics; Angela Navarro, CEO & managing partner at Catalyte Leadership Acceleration; Dr. Philipia Hillman, VP of leadership & transformation at THRUUE; Tom Rausch, director of consulting of Barrett Values Centre; Rose Gailey, managing partner and Jonathan McBride, global managing partner of the diversity, equity and inclusion practice at Heidrick & Struggles; Denielle Pemberton-Heard, managing director and chief legal officer at Diversified Search Group; Johnathan Medina, chief diversity & inclusion officer at Macquarie Asset Management; Gary Bushrod, Head of Diversity, Equity & Inclusion at Amazon Music; Sasha Jensen, founder & CEO at Jensen Partners; Chris Beck, president & CFO at Caldwell; Valerie Frederickson, founder & CEO at Frederickson Partners; Stacie Ruen, Global Culture and Talent Leader at General Motors; Lisa Chang, global chief people officer at The Coca-Cola Company; James Quincey, chairman and chief executive officer at The Coca-Cola Company; and others.
+‘Designing a Sustainable Culture Blueprint’ will include leaders from across the field, including: Carolyn Taylor, founder and executive chair at Walking the Talk; Faith Montgomery, vice president and managing director at Lindauer Global; Laura Agharkar, global head of diversity, equity and culture at Nasdaq; Jonathan Hoyt, partner – leadership consulting at DHR Global; Joyce “JJ” Jelks, head of people & culture at Wieden+Kennedy; Sarah Garber, chief people officer at Saks; Darcie Murray, senior vice president & head of the Americas at Mercuri Urval; Steve Dwyer, senior vice president, consulting at Teamalytics; Angela Navarro, CEO & managing partner at Kinavic Leadership Acceleration; Dr. Philipia Hillman, VP of leadership & transformation at THRUUE; Tom Rausch, director of consulting of Barrett Values Centre; Lisa Baird, global managing partner of the human resources officers practice and Jonathan McBride, global managing partner of the diversity, equity and inclusion practice at Heidrick & Struggles; Denielle Pemberton-Heard, managing director and chief legal officer at Diversified Search Group; Johnathan Medina, chief diversity & inclusion officer at Macquarie Asset Management; Amy Bayer, global director DE&I, engagement & culture at Duck Creek Technologies; Tallulah Tadlock, co-founder of Jensen DiversityMetrics™; Chris Beck, president & CFO at Caldwell; Beth Ann Namey, partner, executive search at Frederickson Partners; Stacie Ruen, Global Culture and Talent Leader at General Motors; Lisa Chang, global chief people officer at The Coca-Cola Company; James Quincey, chairman and chief executive officer at The Coca-Cola Company; Bert Miller, chairman and CEO of Protis Global and others.

 Join our exclusive network of hundreds of culture transformation leaders, CHROs, chief talent officers and executive recruiters on March 16, 2023 at the prestigious Plaza Hotel of New York.
 Our thought-provoking presentations and Q&A sessions exploring corporate culture today is a must-attend event.
-Our formal sessions will include continental breakfast, mid-morning and afternoon networking breaks, a delicious main course and post-event cocktails.
+Our formal sessions will include continental breakfast, mid-morning and afternoon networking breaks and a delicious main course.